French cuisine: Late 19th century – early 20th century

-Georges Auguste Escoffier is commonly acknowledged as the central figure to the modernization of haute cuisine and organizing what would become the national cuisine of France.
-His influence began with the rise of some of the great hotels in Europe and America during the 1880s-1890s.
-The Savoy Hotel managed by César Ritz was an early hotel in which Escoffier worked, but much of his influence came during his management of the kitchens in the Carlton from 1898 until 1921.
+Georges Auguste Escoffier is commonly acknowledged as the central figure to the modernization of haute cuisine and organizing what became the national cuisine of France.
+His influence began with the rise of some of the great hotels in Europe and America during the 1880s–1890s.
+The Savoy Hotel, managed by César Ritz, was an early hotel in which Escoffier worked, but much of his influence came during his management of the kitchens in the Carlton from 1898 until 1921.
 He created a system of "parties" called the brigade system, which separated the professional kitchen into five separate stations.

-These five stations included the garde manger that prepared cold dishes; the entremettier prepared starches and vegetables, the rôtisseur prepared roasts, grilled and fried dishes; the saucier prepared sauces and soups; and the pâtissier prepared all pastry and desserts items.
+These five stations included the garde manger that prepared cold dishes; the entremettier, which prepared starches and vegetables; the rôtisseur, which prepared roasts, grilled and fried dishes; the saucier, which prepared sauces and soups; and the pâtissier, preparing all pastry and desserts items.

-This system meant that instead of one person preparing a dish on one's own, now multiple cooks would prepare the different components for the dish.
-An example used is oeufs au plat Meyerbeer, the prior system would take up to fifteen minutes to prepare the dish, while in the new system, the eggs would be prepared by the entremettier, kidney grilled by the rôtisseur, truffle sauce made by the saucier and thus the dish could be prepared in a shorter time and served quickly in the popular restaurants.
+This system meant that instead of one person preparing a dish on one's own, multiple cooks would prepare the different components for the dish.
+An example used is oeufs au plat Meyerbeer; under the prior system, the dish would take up to fifteen minutes to prepare, while in the new system, the eggs would be prepared by the entremettier, kidney grilled by the rôtisseur, and truffle sauce made by the saucier, and thus the dish could be prepared in a shorter time and served quickly.

 Escoffier also simplified and organized the modern menu and structure of the meal.
 He published a series of articles in professional journals which outlined the sequence, and he finally published his Livre des menus in 1912.
 This type of service embraced the service à la russe (serving meals in separate courses on individual plates), which Félix Urbain Dubois had made popular in the 1860s.
 Escoffier's largest contribution was the publication of Le Guide Culinaire in 1903, which established the fundamentals of French cookery.
 The book was a collaboration with Philéas Gilbert, E. Fetu, A. Suzanne, B. Reboul, Ch.
 Dietrich, A. Caillat and others.
 The significance of this is to illustrate the universal acceptance by multiple high-profile chefs to this new style of cooking.